-Much has been written about the Modern Data Stack recently.
+Much has been written about the modern data stack.
 Oftentimes, the focus is centered on the innovations around the movement, transformation, and governance of data.
 But when it comes to the analytics layer, articles end at the traditional endpoints where data is consumed, whether it be through dashboards, SQL query, or the building of data science models.

-For example, technological shifts such as the Internet didn’t just improve the quality of phone calls and improve the resolution of your TV picture, but enabled complete shifts in digital social interactions and put every song and movie in everyone’s hands.
+For example, technological shifts like the internet didn’t just improve the quality of phone calls and improve the resolution of your TV picture.
+They enabled complete shifts in digital social interactions and put every song and movie in everyone’s hands.

 In This Post

-What is the Modern Data Stack?
+What is the modern data stack?

 Each of these layers play a key role in your organization’s goals to get better insights from vast amounts of data and to proactively uncover new opportunities for growth.
-Unlike legacy technologies, you can usually get started very quickly, enjoy a pay-as-you-go pricing model.
+Unlike legacy technologies, you can usually get started very quickly and enjoy a pay-as-you-go pricing model.

 Think of the MDS as a well-layered trifle dessert for data: